igorkamyshev/farfetched/apps/website/docs/tutorial/query_retry.md

 });
 ```

 This code works is pretty straightforward, after first failure of `characterQuery`, it calls it again after 500ms.
 If it fails again, it will call it again after 500ms and so on up yo 5 times.
-If it succeeds, it will stop retrying.
+If it succeededs, it will stop retrying.

 ::: tip
 As soon as Farfetched is [based on Effector](/statements/effector), almost every field of its configs could be static or reactive.
 So, you can pass a [_Store_](https://effector.dev/docs/api/effector/store) with a number of retires to `times` option as well.